-Smoking in pregnancy can cause increased risk of miscarriage, stillbirth, preterm birth and low birth weight.10 It has been found to increase infant mortality by about 40%.
-Women in the routine and manual workers group are 1.5 times more likely to smoke than women in the general population.
-Smoking in pregnancy is three times higher in mothers aged under 20 compared with rates for all pregnant women.11
+Smoking in pregnancy can cause increased risk of miscarriage, stillbirth, preterm birth and low birth weight.It has been found to increase infant mortality by about 40%.
+Pregnant women from unskilled occupation groups are five times more likely to smoke than professionals and teenagers in England are six times more likely to smoke than older mothers.